Natasha Bedingfield: 2009–2017: Strip Me, Strip Me Away, and other projects

-In April 2012, Bedingfield announced that she was working on her fourth studio album, originally titled The Next Chapter, mentioning her plans to release the album worldwide, not just focusing on America.
-The album was said to feature production from RedOne, Dr. Luke, Benny Blanco, Paul Williams and Marshall Altman.
-The Next Chapter was presumably scrapped or shelved, given that it never materialized after that.
+In April 2012, Bedingfield announced that she was working on her fourth studio album, originally titled The Next Chapter.
+The album was said to feature production from RedOne, Dr. Luke, Benny Blanco, Paul Williams and Marshall Altman, but a release of an album under that name never materialized following several delays.
 In September 2012, Bedingfield was featured on Lifehouse's single "Between the Raindrops".
 On 13 May 2013, she appeared as a guest judge on the New Zealand version of The X Factor alongside her brother Daniel Bedingfield.

 In 2013, Bedingfield composed the music of "Non mi ami", a single by Italian singer-songwriter Giorgia, included on the album Senza Paura.
 In 2014, Bedingfield contributed to the soundtrack for the Disney animated film, The Pirate Fairy, with a track titled "Who I Am".
 On 13 January 2015, Bedingfield released a charity single with Philosophy Skin Care titled "Hope".
-With the release of "Hope", Bedingfield announced via Twitter that she would become more publicly active again, promising "many more music releases to come".
-The release of the music video for "Hope" followed a day later.
 Later in 2015, Bedingfield contributed to Band of Merrymakers' album Welcome to Our Christmas Party and toured with the group in 2015 and 2016.
 Bedingfield also collaborated with Belgian record producer Basto during this time.
 The duo released a single titled "Unicorn" in March 2016.

 Bedingfield toured Europe in late 2016 with Night of the Proms.
 In January 2017 it was announced that Bedingfield would open for Train's 2017 summer concert tour.
 On 10 March 2017 she appeared on the soundtrack of Tangled: Before Ever After in the track "More Of Me".

-2018–present: Roll with Me
+2018–2024: Roll with Me and "Unwritten" resurgence

 Bedingfield released a new record, "Let Go" with Nestea on 17 March 2018.
 She signed a record deal with Linda Perry's record label We Are Hear in the same year.
 Bedingfield co-wrote the song "Black Sky" with Kimbra for her 2018 album Primal Heart.
 In July 2019, Bedingfield announced that her fourth studio album and first studio release in nearly nine years, Roll with Me, which was released on 30 August 2019.
 Before the announcement, she had released the song "Roller Skate" as the album's lead single on 19 July and was preceded by its second single "Kick It".
 In 2022 she featured as the opening act for Lewis Capaldi.
 In 2023, the song "Unwritten" featured in the film Anyone But You, which generated renewed interest in the song.
 She performed the song together with stars of the movie, Sydney Sweeney and Glen Powell, at the People's Choice Awards.